Building A Better Web – How We Can Do It – Phil Gregory: Peak District SEO

 Questions to an SEO Company…

-“What does Google’s latest core algorithm change mean for sites and their content?”
+Will Asks: “What does Google’s latest core algorithm change mean for sites and their content?”

 Well, to answer that question well I think I actually need more time.
 The latest Google algorithm updates the speed update and it’s not been out long enough to form any serious conclusions.

 Google is planning to move the entire ranking factors from desktop computers to a mobile-first system.
 This makes good sense given that more and more people are using mobile devices to search for what they are looking for on Google.

 In January 2018, Google announced they would be rolling out the speed update.
 Google informed us was only going to affect the slowest load being websites on the mobile-first search results.